secdatabase/SEC-XBRL-Financial-Statement-Dataset/README.md

   sec_financial_statements.segment.sql
   ```

-## How to download the data in txt format
+## How to download the data in txt format using Athena
 With Athena you can easily convert the data in the tables, or the query results, to CSV/TSV and store them in your own S3 bucket.
 For example, the following Athena query will store the content in table _company_submission_ a tsv file in S3:
 ```
 CREATE TABLE sec_financial_statements.company_submission_tsv